Another Blood Stained Man accuses Circumcision Choice of putting words in his mouth

 Fleiss’s figure of more than 20,000 nerve endings was based on a sample size of one, several dubious assumptions, and inflation to the largest foreskin in the human range.
 The 20,000 statistic, which has gone viral in the intactivist community, is based on nonsense.

 No study currently available identifies the number of nerve endings on an adult foreskin.
 And the foreskin is among the least sensitive areas of skin to fine touch, based on the size and density of the fine touch receptors.
-Even if the foreskin is more sensitive than other areas on the male genitals, fine touch is not the type of sensitivity that is involved in sexual stimulation and pleasure.
+Even if the foreskin is more sensitive than other areas on the male genitals, fine touch is not typically involved in sexual activities.

 After researching in an attempt to validate the figure, a German economics professor and circumcision opponent concluded that the number has no basis in fact.